interlay/interbtc-spec/btcrelay-spec/docs/source/spec/errors.rst

 * **Function**: :ref:`verifyTransactionInclusion` | :ref:`storeForkBlockHeader` | :ref:`storeBlockHeader`

-* **Cause**: The BTC Parachain has been shutdown by a manual intervention of the governance mechanism.
+* **Cause**: The BTC Parachain has been shutdown by a manual intervention of the Governance Mechanism.